 Best tip: file an electronic return

 Electronic filing (e-filing), prevents many common taxpayer missteps that delay refunds, like illegible writing, math errors and entering info on the wrong lines, but e-filing also speeds up your refund even if you haven't made any errors.

 Paper returns are processed manually, which usually takes between four and six weeks.
-In 2018, the IRS warned taxpayers of delays in processing paper returns, suggesting that the minimum turnaround time could be as long as seven weeks.
+Each year the IRS warns taxpayers of delays in processing paper returns, suggesting that the minimum turnaround time can often be as long as seven weeks.

 Use TurboTax's Where's My Refund tracker to check the status of your federal tax return and tax refund directly with the IRS.